STIXProject/stix-ramrod/docs/updates/stix/index.rst

     addition of new structures or controlled vocabulary terms do not require any changes to be made to the source content during an update.

-    The **stix-ramrod** documentation only describes updates to content which **must** or **should** be made in order to render a well-formed, schema-valid, properly-versioned STIX document.
+    To see a complete list of changes made to STIX, check out the `Release Notes` section of a

-    To see a complete list of changes made to STIX, see the `Release Notes` section of a `STIX Language Release <http://stix.mitre.org/language/>`_ page.
+    `STIX Language Release <http://stix.mitre.org/language/>`_ page.

 .. contents::
     :depth: 3